CaptainSDD/GAYATAMA-2026/README.md

 This is the project's thesis, not a retrofitted label.
 GAYATAMA takes an analytical capability currently reserved for well-capitalised firms and makes it free at the point of use for the micro-enterprises the target explicitly names.
-Better-sited businesses survive longer, and surviving businesses are what create durable local employment.
+Better location decisions can improve a small business owner's odds of survival, and surviving businesses are what create durable local employment.

 **SDG 9.3** — improving small-scale enterprises' access to information services that were previously available only to larger competitors.